dj325/eratosthenes/README.md

 preceded by its sequence number.

 ## Installation
-Download both files into the same directory and during comilation link the math library.
+Download both files into the same directory and during compilation link the math library.
 ```
 gcc eratosthenes.c -lm